microsoft/Quantum/samples/algorithms/sudoku-grover/README.md

 ## Running the Sample ##

 To run the sample, use the `dotnet run` command from your terminal.
+This will run all the test puzzles.
+You can also choose a specific puzzle to solve by adding the puzzle name as below

+-   4x4-classic : test classic algorthm on a 4x4 puzzle
+-   4x4-1 : test Quantum solution of 4x4 puzzle missing 1 number
+-   4x4-3 : test Quantum solution of 4x4 puzzle missing 3 numbers
+-   4x4-4 : test Quantum solution of 4x4 puzzle missing 4 numbers
+-   9x9-1 : test classic algorithm and Quantum solution on a 9x9 puzzle with 1 missing number
+-   9x9-2 : test Quantum solution on a
+            9x9 puzzle with 2 missing numbers
+-   9x9-64   : test classic algorithm and Quantum solution on a 9x9 puzzle with 64 missing numbers

+For example, `dotnet run 4x4-4` will run the Quantum solution for a 4x4 puzzle with 4 missing numbers

 ## Manifest ##